 504 Loan Successes

 Business Initiative Corporation has closed on loans amounting to $51 million with partner banks having contributed $68 million.
 The overall economic impact of our loan program has lead to $143 million in growth for our community.
-Our loan Portfolio saved 415 jobs and created 1,413 for a total economic impact of 1,828 jobs.Our success stories are part of what makes us so special!
+Our loan Portfolio saved 415 jobs and created 1,413 for a total economic impact of 1,828 jobs.

 504 Loan Use

-Note: The 504 Loan Program cannot be used for working capital or inventory, consolidating or repaying debt, or refinancing (except for projects with an expansion component or that meet the temporary refinancing provisions of the Small Business Jobs Act of 2010).
+Your 504 Loans must be used for fixed assets (and certain soft costs), including: The purchase of existing buildings The purchase of land and land improvements, including grading, street improvements, utilities, parking lots and landscaping The construction of new facilities or modernizing, renovating or converting existing facilities The purchase of long-term machinery Note: The 504 Loan Program cannot be used for working capital or inventory, consolidating or repaying debt, or refinancing (except for projects with an expansion component or that meet the temporary refinancing provisions of the Small Business Jobs Act of 2010).

 504 Loan Structure